Bullet

-A bullet is a kinetic projectile, a component of firearm ammunition that is shot from a gun barrel.
-They are made of a variety of materials, such as copper, lead, steel, polymer, rubber and even wax; and are made in various shapes and constructions (depending on the intended applications), including specialized functions such as hunting, target shooting, training, and combat.
-Bullets are often tapered, making them more aerodynamic.
+A bullet is a type of projectile that is shot from the barrel of a firearm.
+Bullets are made of a variety of materials, including copper, lead, steel, polymer, rubber and even wax.
+They do not normally contain explosives, but are kinetic projectiles that strike or damage the target by transferring kinetic energy upon impact and penetration.
+They are made in shapes and constructions that vary for different applications, including specialized functions such as hunting, target shooting, combat, and training.
+They are often tapered, making them more aerodynamic.
 Bullet size is expressed by weight and diameter (referred to as "caliber") in both imperial and metric measurement systems.
-Bullets do not normally contain explosives but strike or damage the intended target by transferring kinetic energy upon impact and penetration.

 Description

 The term bullet is from Early French, originating as the diminutive of the word boulle (boullet), which means "small ball".
 Bullets are available singly (as in muzzle-loading and cap and ball firearms) but are more often packaged with propellant as a cartridge ("round" of ammunition) consisting of the bullet (i.e., the projectile), the case (which holds everything together), the propellant (which provides the majority of the energy to launch the projectile), and the primer (which ignites the propellant).
 Cartridges, in turn, may be held in a magazine, a clip, or a belt (for rapid-fire automatic firearms).
 Although the word bullet is often used in colloquial language to refer to a cartridge round, a bullet is not a cartridge but rather a component of one.
 This use of the term bullet (when intending to describe a cartridge) often leads to confusion when a cartridge and all its components are specifically being referenced.

 The sound of gunfire (i.e. the "muzzle report") is often accompanied with a loud bullwhip-like crack as the supersonic bullet pierces through the air, creating a sonic boom.
 Bullet speeds at various stages of flight depend on intrinsic factors such as sectional density, aerodynamic profile and ballistic coefficient, as well as extrinsic factors such as barometric pressure, humidity, air temperature and wind speed.
 Subsonic cartridges fire bullets slower than the speed of sound, so there are no sonic booms.
 This means that a subsonic cartridge, such as .45 ACP, can be substantially quieter than a supersonic cartridge, such as the .223 Remington, even without the use of a suppressor.

 Bullets shot by firearms can be used for target practice or to injure or kill animals or people.
 Death can be by blood loss or damage to vital organs, or even asphyxiation if blood enters the lungs.
 Bullets are not the only projectiles shot from firearm-like equipment: BBs are shot from BB guns, airsoft pellets are shot by airsoft guns, paintballs are shot by paintball markers, and small rocks can be hurtled from slingshots.
 There are also flare guns, potato guns (and spud guns), tasers, bean bag rounds, grenade launchers, flash bangs, tear gas, RPGs, and missile launchers.